M1nhbui/ghost_market_936/plan.md

 1. **Partition topics** by ticker (e.g., all `"bitcoin"` messages go to the same partition) → guarantees ordering per asset
 2. Kafka retains messages, so if the processor crashes/restarts, it can **resume from offset** without data loss
 3. Both producers write concurrently with **no coordination needed** — Kafka handles the fan-in

+> ⚠️ **Timing Implication:** Because price data now arrives every **60 seconds** instead of 5,
+> the sliding window math in Phase 3 will have sparser price data points.
+> The `SlidingWindow` for prices effectively holds ~5 samples per 5-minute window
+> instead of ~60.
+This is still valid but reduces price-side resolution.

 ---